forrest79/phpgsql/docs/db.md

 All row data (columns) are automatically parsed to the correct PHP types (detected from the DB column type - but no DB structure is read, PG send type of all columns in the result).

-You can get your own data (manually passed, not from DB) parsed to the same type as have the column in result:
+You can get your own data (manually passed, not from DB) parsed to the same type as have the column in the result:

 ```php
 $result = $connection->query('SELECT id, nick, active FROM users');